phyxdown/nephele-go-style-guide/README.md

 ## Functions

-We name the file whose package has the same name "the core file" and the others "the branch file".
+We name the file whose name is the same as its package name "the core file" and the others "the branch file".
 Global functions are only allowed in core files.

 **Allowed:**